-- Meet with partners to understand their COVID-19 concerns among RIM communities and offer the RCA as an option for addressing these concerns. - See guides and promising practices in the NRC-RIM Community Engagement Toolkit for how to engage with community partners. - The steps and recommendations in Co-Creating Public Health Guidance with RIM Community Partners: A Checklist for Health Departments is broadly applicable multiple contexts.
+- Meet with partners to understand their concerns about vaccine-preventable diseases among RIM communities and offer the RCA as an option for addressing these concerns. - See guides and promising practices in the NRC-RIM Community Engagement Toolkit for how to engage with community partners. - The steps and recommendations in Co-Creating Public Health Guidance with RIM Community Partners: A Checklist for Health Departments is broadly applicable multiple contexts.